mnemnion/gork/doc/orcish.md

 Orcs will happily read their memory out to you, using `r ( start end -> nil "range" )`.
 This is hex, wrapped in a comment and pretty printed with spaces and newlines.

+As mentioned, commenting can be used as a side-channel to send data, but this is limited in various ways. `"` has the stack effect ( count -> nil !buf ) and reads the next count bytes directly into the memory pad. unlike the gab, this is not a rolling queue, it overwrites with each use.
+These are bytes, not cha, allowing for arbitrary data.
+Please don't use this superpower in source code, Orcish should be copy-paste, but it's a good conversational idiom.

 The real treasure is `?`, which prompts the Orc to search for the next token. `? fu` will earn you a comment containing the full Orcish definition of fu.
 This is a superpower for such a small beast.

 Lets say we have `: fu 34 + 12 / ; :` as a random definition. `? fu` will compell the Orc to utter the fell words `\ : fu 34 + 12 / ; : \ ` just as pretty as you please.
 Edge case: if you've stuck the actual function `\` in something, and `` ` ' \ `` will in fact do this, your comment will end in a bad place.
 So don't do that, or account for it.
 There's a newline after the concluding comment, and `?` never generates a newline otherwise, so there's that: this kind of nonsense is unlikely.